-Founded in 1936, the FCBA has over 3,400 members, the majority of whom are lawyers who practice in the District of Columbia.
+Founded in 1936, the FCBA has more than 3,400 members, the majority of whom are lawyers who practice in the metropolitan Washington, D.C. area.
 The FCBA's roster also includes members from almost all of the fifty states, several territories, and many foreign countries.
 The FCBA is represented as an affiliated organization in the House of Delegates of the American Bar Association.